h2non/jshashes/README.md

 ## Notes

-* Don't support checksum hash for files on the server-side, only text-based inputs are supported.
+* Don't support checksum hash for files on the server-side, only strings-based inputs are supported.
-* It has not been planned to include support for more hash algorithms (maybe some in experimental version).
+* It has not been planned to include support for more hash algorithms.
 * The goal is to provide the same JavaScript code in both server and client side, so it isn't planned to improve it in other ways.
 * Only Node.js server-side was tested, so with minimal changes, you can setup `jsHashes` in other server-side JS environment.

 ## Changelog

-### Beta
+* `1.0.1`
+  - Refactoring (hoisting, coercion, removed redundant functions, scoping, restructure...)
+  - Performance improves
+  - JSLint validation (except bitwise operators)
+  - Now the library can be used like a AMD CommonJS module
+  - Updated documentation
+  - New folders structure
+  - Added closure compiled and minized version
 * `0.1.5b`
   - Added index.js for easy call the module in Node.js
   - Updated documentation